 Paris is a kid-friendly city, with lots of activities designed especially for children.
 Instead of writing a-no-ther post with an endless list of things to do in Paris with kids, we decided to choose ONLY fun family activities in Paris, meaning those activities where mum & dad can have as much fun as the little ones.
 There is no need to say that the list immediately became shorter (we even killed Mickey Mouse in the process!) but we promise that all the family will have a blast.

 Because fun and play should not end with childhood . . .

 OUTDOOR ACTIVITIES IN PARIS

 1- Walk along the Promenade Plantée.
 Also called Coulée Verte, this is a cool hike trail along elevated train tracks which includes lots of green, mysterious tunnels and quirky views of the roofs of Paris.
+This is also a great activity for those who want to explore Paris Like a Local.
 Hire a scooter or roller skates for all the family to have more fun.

 2- Be the captain of an electric boat and sail through the Parisian canals in your own way.
 Enjoy Canal de l’Ourcq and Canal Saint Martin in Paris on the self-drive electric boats by Marin d’Eau douce.
 Mum & Dad will enjoy driving this “toy for adults” (and probably the rosé on board).